marcominerva/TinyHelpers/README.md

     dotnet add package TinyHelpers

+Check out the [documentation](https://github.com/marcominerva/TinyHelpers/tree/master/docs/TinyHelpers) for a list of all the available helpers.

 **Contribute**

 The project is constantly evolving.
 Contributions are welcome.
 Feel free to file issues and pull requests on the repo and we'll address them as we can.